Information about favicon.ico

 Can the icon be animated?

-Yes, if the icon generator you're using to create the icon supports animation and the browser you're using to view the web page supports it this icon can be an animated.
-For example, if your browser supports an animated icon you should see that the favicon on this page is animated (fading the CH in).
+Yes, if the icon generator you're using to create the icon supports animation and the browser you're using to view the web page supports it, this icon can be animated.

 Can the file be named something else, other than favicon.ico?